Skip to content

 Where: Coldingham

-Adult-only and pet-free, Braeview Glamping offers a romantic getaway glamping option near the Berwickshire Coastal Path.
+Adult-only and pet-free, Braeview Glamping offers a romantic getaway glamping option near the Berwickshire Coast.
 The pods are heated with under floor heating and two of the four pods have hot tubs to ease aching muscles after a day’s walking.
 The hot tubs are also the perfect place to stargaze through the winter.
 There is minimal lighting around the site, giving guests incredible views of the night skies.

 Home comforts aren’t far and you can expect beautiful en suite shower rooms, small kitchen area with a fridge, hob and breakfast bar as well as a comfy sofa and Smart TV.
 And if the weather doesn’t play ball, Braeview also provides super fast wi-fi free of charge for streaming all your favourite box sets if you choose to have a duvet day!